craftercms/docs/source/new-ia/by-role/developer/common/search/search.rst

 Implementing a Faceted Search
 -----------------------------

-Using Elasticsearch it is possible to use aggregations to provide a faceted search to allow users to refine the search results based on one or more fields.
+It is possible to use aggregations to provide a faceted search to allow users to refine the search results based on one or more fields.

 .. note::
-  Elasticsearch offers a variety of aggregations that can be used depending on the type of the fields in your model or the requirements in the UI to display the data, for detailed information visit the `official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_
+  Search offers a variety of aggregations that can be used depending on the type of the fields in your model or the requirements in the UI to display the data, for detailed information visit the `official documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html>`_